 While it can be hard not to be tempted to trade with one of the hundreds of new cryptocurrency exchanges that have popped up across the web, these websites often have been hacked, leading to the theft of customers’ assets.
 In some other cases they have faced regulatory scrutiny for operating without a license, and/or potential AML/KYC violations.

-Even with the expanding number of well-established fx brokers offering cryptocurrency trading, finding the right cryptocurrency broker can be daunting.
+Even with the expanding number of well-established fx brokers offering cryptocurrency trading, finding the right cryptocurrency broker to buy bitcoin with can be daunting.
 Liquidity, trading costs, regulation, and product availability are just a sampling of the challenges and risks you might confront when dealing with digital assets.

 Especially challenging is the method used to keep your cryptocurrency in safe custody, as it is a bearer instrument, and protecting the private key comes with numerous levels of complexity and risk.
 For such reasons, even the few forex brokers that offer the underlying trading of cryptocurrencies have not yet fully launched a crypto wallet that would permit withdrawing the actual tokens (similar to the Crypto Exchange Circle, where a user must first sell his or her tokens and then withdraw US dollars).